-The Museum is open all year round from 10.00 am to 5.00 pm (last entry 4.30 pm) and tours run daily except for a period around The Championships.
+The museum is open year round from 10am to 5pm (last entry 4.30 pm) and tours run daily except for a period around The Championships.
 Tour times vary.

-During the tournament, which runs from 24 June to 7 July 2013, the Museum is open only to tournament ticket holders at an extra charge.
+During the tournament, which runs from 2 to 15 July 2018, the museum is open only to tournament ticket holders at an extra charge.

 Travel Trade Overview